When it comes to acoustic guitar players, few have had the impact of Scottish singer and songwriter Bert Jansch.

-A key figure in the British folk revival of the'60s, Jansch started out in small clubs, redefined the way traditional folk could be played, then mixed a variety of genres as part of the celebrated acoustic supergroup, Pentangle, which still performs occasionally in Europe today.
+A key figure in the British folk revival of the 1960s, Jansch started out in small clubs, redefining the way traditional folk could be played, then mixed a variety of genres as part of the celebrated acoustic group, Pentangle, which still performs in Europe today.

-But it's his solo work that is the most affecting.
-His earthy songs and gorgeous playing with their unusual rhythms and unconventional time signatures influenced a slew of better known artists including Paul Simon, Jimmy Page (who famously ripped off Jansch's arrangement of "Blackwaterside" for a Led Zeppelin instrumental), Elton John, Neil Young, Donovan and Nick Drake.
-He has more recent acolytes in Beth Orton and Johnny Marr of the Smiths.
+It's his lovely solo work that is the most affecting to these ears, ever since I heard an early version of the hauntingly beautiful "Needle of Death."
+His songs are earthy, with unusual rhythms and unconventional time signatures, beautifully played.
+And they influenced a slew of better known artists, such as Jimmy Page (who famously ripped off Jansch's arrangement of "Blackwaterside" for Led Zeppelin), Paul Simon, Neil Young, Donovan and Nick Drake.
+More recent acolytes include Beth Orton and Johnny Marr of the Smiths.

 Jansch has experienced a career revival in recent years.
-In 2005, the acclaimed indie film "The Squid and The Whale" prominently featured his haunting song, "Courting Blues," which led to a deal with indie label, Drag City, which released a confident new album from Jansch ("Black Swan") and reissued three of his classic '70s records.
-Last year, longtime fan Neil Young asked him to go on tour as support so that larger audiences could appreciate his music.
+In 2005, the acclaimed indie film "The Squid and The Whale" prominently featured his haunting song, "Courting Blues," leading to a deal with indie label, Drag City, which released a new album from Jansch ("Black Swan") and reissued three of his classic '70s records.
+Last year, longtime fan Neil Young asked him to go on tour as support so that larger audiences could discover his music.

 "As much of a great guitar player as Jimi [Hendrix] was, Bert Jansch is the same thing for acoustic guitar ... and my favorite," Young was quoted.